void-linux/void-packages/Manual.md

 The `go` build style takes care of downloading Go dependencies and setting up cross compilation.

-The following variables influence how Go packages are built:
+The following template variables influence how Go packages are built:

 - `go_import_path`: The import path of the package included in the distfile, as it would be used with `go get`.
 For example, GitHub's